 Principal’s Career Development PhD Scholarships (PCDS)

-Application Deadline: The deadline for 2019-20 doctoral awards has now passed.
+Application Deadline: 27 January 2020 for PhD Application, 3 February 2020 for Scholarship application.
 Eligible to UK/EU and International students.
 Covers UK/EU fees plus stipend.

-Moray House School of Education and Sport offers two fully-funded Principal’s Career Development PhD Scholarships across any area of study within the doctoral programme, for studies commencing in 2019-20.
-This scholarship covers the UK/EU tuition fees plus a stipend, amount to be confirmed for 2019-20.
+Moray House School of Education and Sport is pleased to offer two fully-funded Principal’s Career Development PhD Scholarships across any area of study within the doctoral programme, for studies commencing in 2020-2021.
+This scholarship covers the UK/EU tuition fees plus a stipend, amount to be confirmed for 2020-2021.
 Applicants for this award will also be considered for two further Principal’s Career Development PhD Scholarships which will be available to applicants of all Schools in the College of Arts, Humanities and Social Sciences.
 Subject to satisfactory progress, the scholarships are awarded for three years.

 Applicants must have already applied for admission to a full-time PhD research programme of study at the University.
 Applicants intending to study a part-time PhD research programme will only be considered for the scholarship if they have the approval of the School they wish to study with.